 Wear OS is called Wear OS because Android Wear was a little confusing.
 The name made iPhone users feel like Android Wear smartwatches weren't for them, when the opposite was true.

-Qualcomm's next-generation smartwatch chip is the first it's built - from the ground up - for smartwatches.
-There'll be several variations, and many will also include LTE and GPS.
+Qualcomm's Snapdragon 3100 smartwatch chip is the first it's built from the ground up for smartwatches.
+There are several variations, with many including LTE and GPS.

-The goal is to better be able to suit the needs of the next generation of smartwatches, and that's what this chip is set to do, with more power, extended battery life, a better fitness experience and chips that allow for slimmer smartwatches.
+The goal is to be able to better suit the needs of smartwatches, and that's what this chip does, with more power, extended battery life, a better fitness experience and chips that allow for slimmer smartwatches.

 Three Pixel Watches?

-While reliable leaker Evan Blass was the first to report that Google would be launching a Pixel-branded smartwatch alongside other Pixel-branded products at the end of the year, WinFuture followed up with its own report saying that there wouldn't just be one Pixel Watch, there'd be three.
+Back in 2018, reliable leaker Evan Blass first reported that Google would be launching a Pixel-branded smartwatch alongside the Pixel 3 and Pixel 3 XL.
+Then WinFuture followed up with its own report saying it wouldn't just be one Pixel Watch, but three.

 When will the Pixel Watch launch?